Hiestaa/Screeps-AI-TS/src/objectives/README.md

 ## Objectives

-Objectives are high level constructs operating on collections of task executors.
+Objectives are high level constructs operating on collections of agents.